 When you apply for a home loan, a lender will take many factors into consideration when deciding whether or not to approve your application.
-One factor is the amount of deposit you have versus the size of the loan for which you’re applying, or the loan-to-value ratio (LVR).
-While having a sizeable deposit will help you secure a larger home loan, banks will also calculate your serviceability by deducting your expenses and liabilities from your income.
+One factor is serviceability, which means your ability to afford the loan repayments after considering all of your income, expenses and liabilities.

-Serviceability is your ability to meet, or service, your home loan repayments.
-Banks calculate your serviceability to ensure you can afford to take on a mortgage, and to determine how big a home loan you can manage.
+Serviceability is your ability to pay, or service, your home loan repayments each month.
+Lenders calculate your serviceability to ensure you can afford the mortgage and to determine how much of a home loan debt you can manage.

 How do lenders calculate serviceability?